alxmancilla/MongoSyphonSample/README.md

 java -jar bin/MongoSyphon.jar -c cdc_emp_table.js
 ```

-You can use Compass or mongo shell to show changes after step 8 and 10
+You can use MongoDB Compass or mongo shell to see changes on MongoDB after step 8 and 10